zubinchopra/portaldocs/portal-sdk/templates/portalfx-extension-hosting-service.md

     You can access the logs of the hosting service using the below link https://jarvis-west.dc.ad.msft.net/53731DA4

-### Steps to create subscriptionsin the National Clouds
+### Steps to create subscriptions in the National Clouds

 1. Create user accounts in each national cloud.
 Use the links/aliases below to do that.
 * Fairfax (Create & submit RDTask): http://aka.ms/ffdevopsusercreation